franciscoabsilva/Lost-Temple-Operators/README.md

 The output will be printed to stdout and will contain the follow:

-- If the result is possible, the number 1 and the leftmost parenthesization is shown.
+- If a valid parenthesization exists, the output will be number 1 and the leftmost parenthesization«.
-- If no valid parenthesization exists, the output will simply be 0.
+- If no valid parenthesization exists, the output will be 0.

 ### Example:
 ```bash